SimmonsRitchie/court_docket_scraper/readme.md

 If any person has been charged with homicide, that will be noted in the email's subject line.

 You can easily modify the program to scrape specific Pennsylvania counties.
-If you have access to an EC2 server, you can also use crontabs to run this program each day.
+If you have access to an EC2 instance, you can also use crontabs to run this program each day automatically.

 ## Getting started

 ### Prerequisites

-To run, you'll need python 3.6.
+To run this program, you'll need python 3.6+.
 You'll also need a copy of 'chromedriver', which is included in this repo.

+You'll also need to have a number of libraries installed.
+This program makes heavy use of selenium for scraping, pdfminer for parsing the pdfs, and pandas for cleaning and sorting the data.

+Before running, you'll want to open up the terminal and pip install the following:

+selenium
+pandas
+pdfminer
+email.mime.text
+smtplib

 ### Configuration

 In order for the program to send you an email with summarized docket info, you'll need a gmail account.
-This account does the actual sending.
+The program will log into this account to do the actual sending.
 You'll likely need to make sure that your gmail settings allow "Less secure app access".
 You can find this under security settings.

 If you don't feel comfortable adjusting this setting on your personal gmail address, I suggest creating a new one.

 When you have decided on what gmail address to use.
 Create a file called config.py at the root of the program directory and add a dictionary called 'config':

-Where indicated in caps, replace with your own values:
+Copy and paste the text below and where indicated in caps, replace with your own values.
+You can enter as many destination email addresses or counties you would like to scrape as you'd like.
+County names are not case sensitive.:

     config = {
         "email": {